psalzman/photogallery/USER_DOCUMENTATION.md

 2. Medium (2000px) - Used in slideshow/modal views
 3. Original - Used for downloads

-### Download Options
+### Photo Storage
-- Individual photo downloads
+- Photos are stored securely in the cloud
-- Bulk downloads as ZIP files
+- Downloads use time-limited secure URLs
-- All downloads are in original resolution
+- Original files are preserved
-- ZIP files are automatically cleaned up
+- EXIF data is maintained

 ### Security
 - All access is controlled by access codes
-- Photos are stored securely in S3
+- Photos are stored securely
-- Downloads use time-limited secure URLs
+- Downloads use secure URLs
 - Sessions expire after 1 hour
 - ZIP files are temporary and auto-deleted